 Paying by invoice

-In the event that you can't enter a credit card into Kumu's website for repeat billing (some organizations prohibit this), you can pay by invoice instead.
-An invoice will allow you make a one-time payment via credit card, ACH transfer, or aa check in the mail.
-At this time, we only create invoices for organization accounts that are billed annually.
+If you can't enter a credit card into Kumu's website for repeat billing (some organizations prohibit this), you can pay by invoice instead.
+An invoice will allow you make a one-time payment via credit card, ACH transfer, or a check in the mail.

 To request an invoice, you can email firstname.lastname@example.org.